-(b) Includes cash and financial instrument collateral related to arrangements subject to an enforceable master netting agreement; these amounts are not presented net in the Consolidated Statement of Financial Conditions because other US GAAP netting criteria are not met.
+(b) Includes cash and financial instrument collateral related to arrangements subject to an enforceable master netting agreement; these amounts are not presented net in the Consolidated Statement of Financial Condition because other U.S. GAAP netting criteria are not met.
+Financial collateral typically comprises highly liquid securities which are legally transferred and can be liquidated in the event of counterparty default.

-(c) The Statement of Financial Condition total is the sum of 'Net amounts reported in the Statement of Financial Condition' that are subject to enforceable netting arrangements and 'Amounts not subject to enforceable netting arrangements'.
+(6) The Statement of Financial Condition total is the sum of 'Net amounts reported in the Statement of Financial Condition that are subject to enforceable netting arrangements and 'Amounts not subject to enforceable netting arrangements'.